Colombia's Davivienda to issue up to $241.7 mln in local bonds

-BOGOTA, June 6 Davivienda, Colombia's third-largest bank, will issue up to 700 billion pesos ($241.7 million) in bonds on the local market, the company said on Tuesday.
+BOGOTA, June 6 (Reuters) - Davivienda, Colombia's third-largest bank, will issue up to 700 billion pesos ($241.7 million) in bonds on the local market, the company said on Tuesday.

 The bank will first offer paper worth 500 billion pesos and then an additional 200 billion if there is sufficient demand, Davivienda said in a filing to the financial regulator.